Chronic Myeloid Leukaemia (CML) (BSH 2020, ELN 2025)

 risk assessment

-EUTOS Long Term Survival Score (ELTS) - new score based on TKI-treated patients.
+EUTOS Long Term Survival Score (ELTS) - score based on TKI-treated patients.

 • Designed to predict risk of dying from CML (leukaemia-related death)